pawel-jasnowski/pyspark-etl-pipeline/README.md

     ```
     This will start the PostgreSQL container in the background.

-2.  **Generate sample data (optional):**
+2.  **Generate sample data:**
     *   The pipeline processes files from the `data/raw` directory.
+Data generator is set to '1000' transactions as default.
 To generate some sample data, run the data generator script:
     ```bash
     python src/data_generator.py
     ```